dsanson/slides/talks/iad.md

 :::

 :::notes
 A "declared-about" (*mukhbar ʿanhu*) is the subject of a declarative.
 If I say, 'Zayd is sitting', Zayd, the man, is the declared-about.
 If I say, 'All my students are from Illinois', each individual student is a declared-abouts.

-TODO: Ahmed, I would like the arabic for 'exiting from being'
 :::